El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/Applications/reterminal_e10xx_with_esphome_advance.md

 Replace `homeassistant.local` with your Home Assistant's actual IP address if local DNS resolution doesn't work in your network.
 :::

-When your configuration is successfully uploaded and running, your reTerminal E Series will display a screenshot of your Home Assistant dashboard:
+When your configuration is successfully uploaded and running, your reTerminal E Series ePaper Display will display a screenshot of your Home Assistant dashboard:

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/reterminal_e10xx/img/54.jpg" style={{width:600, height:'auto'}}/></div>